sgaudart/cmdb/NEEDS.md

 ### Feature CI relationship

 The product shoud manage the relationship between object, for example this is a study case :

+The CMDB must be able to provide relevant information about the impact analysis (if this server falls, which service is impacted behind it?)

 <center><img src="img/cmdb_graph_switch2server.png"></center>